many_class_classifier ¶

 )

-# Use like any scikit-learn classifier, even with more than 10 classes
+# Use like any scikit-learn classifier

 many_class_clf.fit(X_train, y_train)